cruiurc/cruiurc.github.io/source/work/sj/topic/tjp.rst

  * TaskJuggler.
 Please see the TaskJuggler manual for a more detailed
  * description of the various syntax elements.
  */
-project acso "Accounting Software"  2002-01-16 +4m {
+project feeder "智能环控器产品开发项目"  2022-09-10 +12m {
   # Set the default time zone for the project.
 If not specified, UTC
   # is used.
-  timezone "Europe/Paris"
+  timezone "Asia/Shanghai"
   # Hide the clock time.
 Only show the date.
   timeformat "%Y-%m-%d"
   # Use US format for numbers